LuisJG8/LuisJG8/README.md

 ---

-## Selected project
-- GitHub ETL Data Pipeline — Scalable ETL built with Python, Celery, RabbitMQ, and S3 to extract and process TBs of GitHub repository data for analytics and ML training.

----

 ## What I’m working on / interests
 - Building robust data platforms for model-driven products
 - Improving LLM-assisted extraction and data validation pipelines